-1. Change of Seasons, Weather, and Time
+1. Change of Seasons, Weather and Time

-Setting the clocks back an hour and darkness arriving earlier each day can actually affect normal energy levels.
-Add in cold weather and the desire for your outdoor jogging/walking routine has decreased to a standstill.
-Stay on top of the fitness time squeeze, by getting the workout done before your day normally begins.
+Setting the clocks back an hour and darkness arriving earlier each day can affect normal energy levels.
+Add in cold weather, and the desire for your outdoor jogging/walking routine has decreased to a standstill.
+Stay on top of the fitness time squeeze by getting the workout done before your day normally begins.

-TIP: If you can, get the treats out of the house quickly.
+Tip: If you can, get the treats out of the house quickly.
 Give it away or hide it from easy access, as a piece of candy can add up to several consumed a day if you are not careful.
-That will add up to several hundred calories of sugar a day which means weight gain.
+That will add up to several hundred calories of sugar a day, which means weight gain.

-Constant parties with friends and co-workers adds several hours a week of sitting and eating or drinking alcoholic beverages, and all of that can crush your diet plans.
-In the height of sports season, watching football, basketball, baseball, and hockey is another challenge you have to deal with during the final months of the year and beyond into the New Year.
+Constant parties with friends and co-workers add several hours a week of sitting and eating or drinking alcoholic beverages, and all of that can crush your diet plans.
+In the height of sports season, watching football, basketball, baseball and hockey is another challenge you have to deal with during the final months of the year and beyond into the New Year.
 This high amount of sedentary and unproductive time during an average sports week leads to lower productivity and higher caloric intakes.

 4. Busy Travel and Shopping Season